-[Division 3 inserted in Gazette21 Dec 2007 p.
-6332-3; amended in Gazette 31 Jul 2008 p.
-3443-4; 17 Dec 2008 p.
-5341-2.]
+[Division 3 inserted in Gazette 9 Feb 2010 p.
+275-7.]

 Division 4 — Mid-west region

-[Heading inserted in Gazette 21 Dec 2007 p.
-6333.]
+[Heading inserted in Gazette 9 Feb 2010 p.
+277.]

 Brief description

 Includes all towns (other than Kalbarri*) south of the Pilbara region border to a line commencing at, and curving from, the outside edge of the Metropolitan taxi area extending approximately diagonally to just north of Leonora and Laverton and then due east to the South Australian border (see map).